-An example of this caution is creating a report on vacation expenses.
-Fuel costs are one part of that report as are meal costs.
+For example, a report on vacation expenses includes both fuel costs and meal costs.
 These values are contained in fields of two different tables: Vacations and Fuel.
 So this report requires creating a query.

 Creating a static report

 We will create a report on vacation expenses.
 Certain questions need to be asked before creating the report.